Home/NFL

 USA Today via Reuters

-Micah Hyde is a lot of things, but one thing’s for sure—he’s a man of his word.
+Micah Hyde might not be a lot of things, but one thing’s for sure—he’s a man of his word.
 When he hit free agency last season, the Bills’ safety made one thing clear.
 He’d rather retire than play for any team that wasn’t Josh Allen’s Bills.
 But, as fate would have it, he made a comeback late in the 2024 season.
 Their season ended with the AFC Championship loss, but a week after the defeat, Hyde’s words shocked his fans.

 ADVERTISEMENT